 If it's our hiccup, send it back!

 Buying leather online can be a bit of a toss up and we want to make sure that you're getting what you need.
-So, if you get something that isn't up to par or is the wrong thing, we will do all that we can to make you happy.
+So, if you get the wrong item or something that isn't up to par, we will do all that we can to make you happy.
 Generally speaking, we won't allow you to return something overly used or worn, that you've held in your possession for a long time or something you have broken.
 However, if we sent you something broken, defective or otherwise unusable, we'd love to fix it for you.
+For best results, please contact us about issues with your orders within 30 days.
 Of course, everything depends on the case, so don't hesitate to give us a call toll-free at 800-668-8518 or locally at 417-881-0223.
 Get more details here.

 USPS, UPS, FedEx, and DHL.